HEZR0N/instruction-data-fine-tune/README.md

 1. Run `python eval_with_mixed_news_instruction_dataset.py` to evaluate the 3 models.
 See `Evaluation Metrics` below

 ## Evaluation Metrics
 The fine-tuned model performed the best, as expected.
-Surprisingly though, the re-tuned model performed te worst.
+Surprisingly though, the re-tuned model performed the worst.
+I thin this might have to do with the fact that 2 training sets were so different (ie `mixed_news_instruction_dataset` had a one word response, while the OpenHermes-2.5 dataset had long paragraph responses.) such that objectives of the each dataset conflicted with one another, leading to a degredation in performance.

 ```
 EVALUATING PRE-TRAINED MODEL